Jeffrey-Fazal/tick-tack-toe/README.md

       5. Show win or loose
    3. Time to get fancy.
 Add extra features including:
       1. Win counter
+      2. Higlight the grid that is about to be played
+      3. Animate the cpu last move (shake the token)
-      2. Audio for clicking stuff and win/loose
+      4. Audio for clicking stuff and win/loose
-      3. Reset
+      5. Reset
-      4. Toggle between human and cpu
+      6. Toggle between human and cpu
-      5. Sound toggle
+      7. Sound toggle
-      6. Count down timer
+      8. Count down timer
-      7. Changing the board (expanding grid and custom avatars)
+      9. Changing the board (expanding grid and custom avatars)

 ## Installation instruction